-At the consolidated balance sheet date the trust fund has not yet been established and correspondingly these payments have not been made by the Greater Sudbury Hydro Plus Inc./Hydro Plus du Grand Sudbury Inc. The amounts have been segregated from the corporation's cash reserves and have been disclosed as restricted cash in the consolidated balance sheet.
+- Greater Sudbury Hydro Inc./Hydro du Grand Sudbury Inc. has issued a \$9,048,386 letter of guarantee to the IESO.
+This was a requirement of the IESO for market opening on May 1, 2002.
+At December 31, 2014, no amounts have been drawn on this letter of guarantee. - At the consolidated balance sheet date, the trust fund has not yet been established and correspondingly these payments have not been made by the Greater Sudbury Hydro Plus Inc./Hydro Plus du Grand Sudbury Inc. The amounts have been segregated from the corporation's cash reserves and have been disclosed as restricted cash in the consolidated balance sheet.

-18 Related party transactions
+16 Related party transactions